mixpanel/docs/pages/docs/tracking-methods/sdks/javascript.md

 ## Session Replay (Beta)

-Capture data how a user interacts with your application.
-Replay collection is disabled by default, and the Replay SDK will not be loaded into your application until specified.
+Capture and replay data on how a user interacts with your application.
+Replay collection is disabled by default, and the Replay portion of the SDK will not be loaded into your application until specified.

 ### Sampling Method